bbepis/XUnity.AutoTranslator/README.md

     /// Gets or sets the AssetBundleCreateRequest being used to load the AssetBundle.
     /// </summary>
     public AssetBundleCreateRequest Request { get; set; }

+    /// <summary>
+    /// Gets or sets the AssetBundle being loaded.
+    /// </summary>
+    public AssetBundle Bundle { get; set; }

+    /// <summary>
+    /// Gets or sets how this load operation should be resolved.
+    /// Setting the Bundle/Request property will automatically update this value.
+    /// </summary>
+    public AsyncAssetBundleLoadingResolve ResolveType { get; set; }
 }
 ```

 Because this is a prefix API, the `Request` property will be null when the method is called and it is up to you to set it to a different value if you can handle the specified path.

+As you can see there is actually also a `Bundle` property available on the context object.
+Under normal circumstances, however, you cannot use the `Bundle` property on the the `AsyncAssetBundleLoadingContext`.
+In order to be able to use these, you must first call `ResourceRedirection.EnableSyncOverAsyncAssetLoads` once during your initialization logic.
+This will allow you to set the bundle directly so you don't have to go through the standard `AssetBundle` API to obtain a request object.

+It is, however, recommended that if you can that you set the `Request` property instead of the `Bundle` property as that will keep the operation asynchronous and not block the game while the asset is being loaded.

 If you update the `Request` property, remember to call the `Complete` to indicate your intentions regarding:
  * Whether or not the remaining prefixes should be skipped.